×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I chose my community by asking friends and family for references.
 I wanted to reside near the airport but not in a commercial zone.
-I chose Retreat Heights which is located outside of the town of Falmouth but close enough to hotels, airport and entertainment," explained one expat living in Falmouth, Jamaica.
+I chose Retreat Heights which is located outside of the town of Falmouth but close enough to hotels, airport and entertainment," explained one person living in Falmouth, Jamaica.

 View More Answers